scttfrdmn/lens/docs/TOOL_SUPPORT_STRATEGY.md

    - Rebuild our AMIs quarterly?
    - Let users specify versions?

-2. **License Validation**: How much validation do we do?
+2. **Cloud Authentication Flow**: How do we optimize the login experience?
-   - Validate license files before launch?
+   - Pre-populate credential helpers?
-   - Or launch and let tool validate?
+   - Document institutional login flows (SAML/OAuth)?
-   - What about network license servers?
+   - Provide troubleshooting for common auth issues?

 3. **Cost Transparency**: How do we show costs clearly?
    - Separate software vs infrastructure costs?
    - Show monthly projections?
-   - Compare marketplace vs BYOL?
+   - Compare marketplace vs cloud-auth BYOL?

 4. **GPU Instances**: When do we recommend GPU?
    - For ParaView: optional but better